Daniel 2

 Above, from Dan 2:34-35 we touched on the uncut Stone.
 This Stone strikes the feet of the statue and the rest of it comes crumbling down.
 The Stone becomes a great mountain and fills the whole earth.

-The symbolism of this stone growing into a mighty mountain is shown to us in another parable:
+The symbolism of this Stone growing into a mighty mountain is shown to us in another parable:

 Mat 13:31-33 He presented another parable to them, saying, "The kingdom of heaven is like a mustard seed, which a man took and sowed in his field; and this is smaller than all other seeds, but when it is full grown, it is larger than the garden plants and becomes a tree, so that THE BIRDS OF THE AIR come and NEST IN ITS BRANCHES."
 He spoke another parable to them, "The kingdom of heaven is like leaven, which a woman took and hid in three pecks of flour until it was all leavened."